n8design/htwoo/README.md

 # HTWOO UI framework

-HTWOO UI is an open source alternative for Microsoft's Fluent UI Web Design system.
-Despite being ReactJS exclusive, this project offers a style guide based on HTML and CSS to create implementations for other frameworks as well.
+HTWOO UI is an open source alternative for Microsoft's Fluent UI Web Design system. [hTWOo Core](https://www.npmjs.com/package/@n8d/htwoo-core) is a pure HTML/CSS and JavaScript implementation that can be used in any project.
+In addition, [hTWOo React](https://www.npmjs.com/package/@n8d/htwoo-react) is a component based implementation that can be used in any ReactJS project (>= React 16).

 [![100% Fluent Design](https://img.shields.io/badge/Fluent-blue)](https://www.youtube.com/watch?v=cJMwBwFj5nQ) ![DOM manipulation free](https://img.shields.io/badge/100%25-DOM%20manipulation%20free-orange) ![license](https://img.shields.io/github/license/n8design/liquid)